In this article

-Herschel brands itself as a “design driven global accessories brand that produces quality products with a fine regard for detail.”
+Herschel brands itself as a “design-driven global accessories brand that produces quality products with a fine regard for detail.”

 Herschel focuses on producing functional bags and accessories for the ‘everyday traveler’, and its designs are grounded in “timeless silhouettes inspired by the world around us” with thoughtful details to enhance customer utility.

 Word-of-mouth tip: Creating a range of classic product designs synonymous with the brand makes the brand uniquely identifiable.
-Subsequent variations and innovation on material and fabric of a design that is already well-loved caters to the varying tastes and preferences of an even wider audience.
+Subsequent variations and innovation on material and fabric of a design that is already well-loved cater to the varying tastes and preferences of an even wider audience.

 2. Avoiding mass marketing to maintain a sense of elusiveness